kakaroto/Beyond20/docs/support.md

 If you've found a bug or an issue, or if you have a feature or suggestion to make, head over to github's [issue tracker](https://github.com/kakaroto/Beyond20/issues) and submit your bug report or feature request.

+## Known Issues

+Some issues are already known and being worked on.
+This list might not always be up-to-date, and there might be newly reported bugs in the [issue tracker](https://github.com/kakaroto/Beyond20/issues).

+{% include_relative known_issues.md %}

 ## Changelog

 Here is the full [changelog](Changelog) for the extension.